fwong03/celery/docs/getting-started/first-steps-with-celery.rst

 defined in the ``__main__`` module.

 The second argument is the broker keyword argument, specifying the URL of the message broker you want to use.
-Here using RabbitMQ (also the default option).
+Here we are using RabbitMQ (also the default option).

 See :ref:`celerytut-broker` above for more choices -- for RabbitMQ you can use ``amqp://localhost``, or for Redis you can